NeilMisra99/tindog/README.md

 # Tindog
-Attempt at creating a responsive website using Bootstrap 5, CSS, and HTML5 elements.
+Attempt at creating a responsive website using Bootstrap 5, CSS, and HTML5.
 Website theme: Tinder for Dogs